mattkae/github-multi-repo-pull-request-tool/default_content.md

 $TITLE
 $FIXES
 $MERGE_WITH

 ## What's new?
-- Testing out my cool new feature
+- My info about what's new